bananamans/movie_recommendation_system/README.md

 ## Project Overview

-Our Movie Recommender System, built using Python and Natural Language Processing (NLP), offers a user-friendly way to discover your next favorite movie.
+Our Movie Recommender System, built using Natural Language Processing (NLP) and hybrid recommendation model, offers a user-friendly way to discover your next favorite movie.
 We utilize the bag-of-words concept to generate movie recommendations based on factors like similarity, tags, genre, and production company.
 Additionally, you can access detailed information about each movie and its cast.

 ## Sample Application Screenshots